blackslim3/cve_sidequest/poc/Username_and_Password_Enumeration on Hostel Management System using PHP and MySQL 1.0.md

 ## **Vulnerability Impact**:
-    Allows an unauthenticated attacker to delete registered users and view all the remaining registered users.
+    Allows an unauthenticated attacker to enumerate valid usernames/email addresses and passwords through observing discrepancies in HTTP responses from the server.